BJP-led government follows convention, introduces new ministers on first day of monsoon session | Law-Order

 BJP-led government follows convention, introduces new ministers on first day of monsoon session

-The BJP-led NDA government on Monday adhered to the convention as Prime Minister Narendra Modi introduced his new ministers to the two Houses of Parliament on the first day of the monsoon session even as opposition created ruckus over its demands related to the discussion on issues like price rise and farmers' protest.
+The BJP-led NDA government on Monday adhered to the convention as Prime Minister Narendra Modi introduced new ministers in his expanded council of ministers to the two Houses of Parliament on the first day of the monsoon session even as opposition created ruckus over its demands related to the discussion on issues like price rise and farmers' protest.

 - Country: